sqrl-lang/sqrl/website/source/unique.md

 SQRL does not have user-defined functions, recursion or unbounded loops.
 This produces simpler code for non-programmers and allows deep static analysis.
 Logic that needs the power of a full programming language can be implemented as new library functions.

+## Cost optimisation

+SQRL will optimise your code to be cheaper to run in production.
+Expressions such as `a() OR b()` can be re-ordered by the cost of each function in production (if you have that data.)
+For more detail see the [page on cost optimisation](language/cost.html).

 ## Entities as first-class citizens

 SQRL has a notion of an "entity", which is a `type` (i.e. "EmailAddress") and a string `key` (i.e. "foo@bar.com").
 It gets a stable 64 bit ID called a `UniqueId` where the most significant bits of the ID are the timestamp that the ID was created.
 Subsequent references to the same (`type`, `key`) pair will get the same `UniqueId`.